JimmeeX/mman4020-demo/README.md

 ## Project Structure

-- /Arduino - Code to Program the Arduino
+- /src/arduino - Code to Program the Arduino
+- /src/ros/gui - Code for the Web GUI
-- /launch - Launch Files
+- /src/ros/sampler - Main Programming Logic/Algorithms
+- /scripts - Any scripts to automate stuff (I haven't written any lel)

 Feel free to add ROS packages if need to.